Maximilian Kolbe: Accusations of antisemitism

 Kolbe's alleged antisemitism was a source of controversy in the 1980s in the aftermath of his canonization.
 In 1926, in the first issue of the monthly Knight of the Immaculate, Kolbe said he considered Freemasons "as an organized clique of fanatical Jews, who want to destroy the church."
 In a 1924 column, he cited the Protocols of the Elders of Zion as an "important proof" that "the founders of Zionism intended, in fact, the subjugation of the entire world", but that "not even all Jews know this".
 In a calendar that the publishing house of his organization, the Militia of the Immaculate, published in an edition of a million in 1939, Kolbe wrote, Atheistic Communism seems to rage ever more wildly.
 Its origin can easily be located in that criminal mafia that calls itself Freemasonry, and the hand that is guiding all that toward a clear goal is international Zionism.
 Which should not be taken to mean that even among Jews one cannot find good people.
 In his periodicals, Kolbe published articles about topics such as a Zionist plot for world domination.
 Slovenian philosopher Slavoj Žižek criticized Kolbe's activities as "writing and organizing mass propaganda for the Catholic Church, with a clear anti-Semitic and anti-Masonic edge."
 In contrast, a writer for online EWTN stated that the "Jewish question played a very minor role in Kolbe's thought and work" and that "only thirty-one out of over 14,000 of his letters reference the Jewish people or Judaism, and most express a missionary zeal and concern for their spiritual welfare".

+According to the anti-racist "Never Again" Association:

+In 1938, in 'Maly Dziennik', Kolbe argued, 'Jewry has harmed and continues to harm us all the time, it is eating into the body of the nation like a cancer.

 During World War II, Kolbe's monastery at Niepokalanów sheltered Jewish refugees.
 According to the testimony of a local, "When Jews came to me asking for a piece of bread, I asked Father Maximilian if I could give it to them in good conscience, and he answered me, 'Yes, it is necessary to do this because all men are our brothers.

 Relics

 First-class relics of Kolbe exist, in the form of hairs from his head and beard, preserved without his knowledge by two friars at Niepokalanów who served as barbers in his friary between 1930 and 1941.
 Since his beatification in 1971, more than 1,000 such relics have been distributed around the world for public veneration.
 Second-class relics, such as his personal effects, clothing and liturgical vestments, are preserved in his monastery cell and in a chapel at Niepokalanów, where they may be venerated by visitors.